Uri121/react-site/README.md

 ## Other Notes

 Please send through any other code or projects that you're proud of and would like to share with us.

+Feel free to ask anything you want.
+Good luck